jlangch/venice/README.md

 ## Contributing

-We accept Pull Requests via GitHub.
-There are some guidelines which will make applying PRs easier for us:
+I accept Pull Requests via GitHub.
+There are some guidelines which will make applying PRs easier for me:

 - No tabs!
 Please use spaces for indentation.
 - Respect the existing code style for each file.
 - Create minimal diffs - disable on save actions like reformat source code or organize imports.
 If you feel the source code should be reformatted create a separate PR for this change.
-- Provide JUnit tests for your changes and make sure your changes don't break any existing tests by running mvn.
+- Provide JUnit tests for your changes and make sure your changes don't break any existing tests by running gradle.

 ## License